wduraes/Workshops/README.md

 ### Snoco Makers Space

 Previously I taught most of this classes at the Snoco Maker Space in Everett-WA.
-I was proudly part of that amazing group of people for almost 5 years, and I couldn't recommend it more: friendly people and packed with tools. what else cold we want??
+I was proudly part of that amazing group of people for almost 5 years, and I couldn't recommend it more: friendly people and packed with tools.
+What more could we want??

 Check their workshops at: [https://www.meetup.com/SnoCo-Makers/events/](https://www.meetup.com/SnoCo-Makers/events/)